jlacv/VehicleParts_Detection_Demo/README.md

 * We narrowed our task to only identify 5 classes.
 * The number of objects in each class is evenly distributed, knowing that we are working with car images.
-* We chose objects that are distinguishable in different types of car types.
+* We chose objects that are distinguishable in different types of cars.

 ### Company provided data : optimizing the initial model